Can Reishi improve Sleep?

 Is reishi for sleep?

 Yes, reishi for Sleep.
 Reishi mushroom is commonly used to support better sleep.
-It may help reduce stress and anxiety, promote relaxation, and improve overall sleep quality due to its calming adaptogenic properties.
+It may help reduce stress and anxiety, promote relaxation, and improve overall sleep quality due to its calming functional properties.

 How Does Reishi improve Sleep?